 - Pet dogs showed more interest in the props if the owner was not present – reinforcing the fact that dogs should never be allowed to roam uncontrolled.

 - Dogs in packs behaved differently to dogs on their own.

-Not a silver bullet
+Avoidance training is not a silver bullet